 I almost didn't publish my first LinkedIn carousel.

 It felt weird.
-I'd spent 15 years as a developer, and suddenly I was arranging text on colorful slides like I was making a school presentation.
+I came from writing code, not arranging text on colorful slides like a school presentation.
 But I was building Sydium, my social media management tool, and I needed to understand what actually works on LinkedIn.
 So I ran the experiment.

-I thought it was a fluke.
+I figured it might be a fluke.
 Then I looked at the data.

 Socialinsider's 2026 benchmarks report - an analysis of 1.3 million LinkedIn posts from over 16,000 business pages - found that native document posts (what LinkedIn calls carousels) achieve a 7.00% average engagement rate.
 That's the highest of any format on the platform, with a 14% year-over-year increase.